 Transplant The Onions Into The Garden

 The young onions need harden off before going into the garden, because the environment outside is totally different to indoors.
 They will need to gradually adjust to the sunlight, different temperature and humidity.
 You will need to put the onions in a sheltered location out of direct sunlight and wind, and let them stay there for 2-3 hours on the first day.
 Increase the time outside a little more every day, until the seedlings are outside overnight.

 When the onions reach 4 inches in height, it’s time to move them to the garden.
 Before doing so, you will need to prepare a proper environment for these young plants.
 This includes weeding, tilling, and fertilizing with a fertilizer that’s rich in phosphorus.
-Make sure the planting bed is free of weeds and rocks.
+Make sure the planting bed or container (we recommend Root Pouch grow bags) is free of weeds and rocks.
 You can also add some organic material such as compost, rotted manure or grass clippings (you can collect grass clippings after mowing with a lawn mower).